 B. The charter school is not required to include information regarding literacy in a plan or report required under this section, except with regard to the academic achievement of English learners.

-C. Every child is reading at or above grade level every year, beginning in kindergarten, and multilingual learners and students receiving special education services are receiving support in achieving their individualized reading goals pursuant to Policy 621 (Literacy and the Read Act)
+C. Every child is reading at or above grade level every year, beginning in kindergarten, and multilingual learners and students receiving special education services are receiving support in achieving their individualized reading goals pursuant to Policy 621 (Literacy and the Read Act).

+D. The charter school is subject to and must comply with the Education for English Learners Act under Minnesota Statutes, sections 124D.58 to 124D.64 as though the charter school is a district.

+E. Starting in the 2025-2026 school year, the charter school must adopt and review a language access plan under Minnesota Statutes, section 123B.32 as though the charter school is a district.

+[The 2024 Minnesota legislature amended Minnesota Statutes 124E.03, subdivision 9 to add Paragraph E. Paragraph D. precedes Paragraph E. in this statute.
+The language access plan is required starting in the 2025-26 school year.
+The board may choose to adopt Paragraph E. now or wait until 2025.]

 Legal References: Minn.
 Stat. § 120B.018 (Definitions)